Albania Road Trip Itinerary: 8-Day & 10-Day Loop

 This is the classic Albania road trip: a one-week-plus loop south from Tirana through Berat, over the Llogara Pass to the Albanian Riviera, down to Saranda and Ksamil, and back up through Gjirokastër.
-It is best done with your own car - distances are short but the coastal and mountain roads are slow and scenic, and a rental frees you from sparse rural bus timetables.
-Plan on 8 days to do it without rushing (6 if you’re quick, 10 if you linger on the beaches), covering roughly 600-650 km in total.
+It’s best done with your own car - distances are short but the coastal and mountain roads are slow and scenic, and a rental frees you from sparse rural bus timetables.
+Plan on 8 days to do it without rushing (6 if you’re quick), covering roughly 600-650 km in total.
+Have 10 days?
+You have two good ways to use the extra time - slow the same loop down on the beaches, or bolt on the northern mountains - and the 10-day version is spelled out in its own section below.
+Deciding how long to give the country?
+Our guide to how many days you need in Albania lays out each length side by side.

 Below is a day-by-day plan with what to see at each stop, where to sleep, and the driving times between them.
 All distances and times are road estimates - mountain and coast roads in the south are slower than the kilometres suggest, so always pad your timings.